Share this page:

 With the financial noose tightening around its neck, all banks approached by PGE for either loans or the underwriting of bonds should think twice about the reputational risk of being associated with this clear-cut coal addict.

-In September last year, PGE managed to obtain some financial breathing space via a scandalous 950 million euro corporate loan from Santander, Intesa SanPaolo, Japan’s MUFG and Poland’s PekaO.
+In September last year, PGE managed to obtain some financial breathing space via a scandalous EUR 950 million corporate loan from Santander, Intesa SanPaolo, Japan’s MUFG and Poland’s PekaO.
 These banks will be foremost on the radar of campaigners as we enter the commercial banking sector’s AGM season.